kibook/s1kd-tools/s1kd-acronyms/README.md

 -m &lt;acronyms&gt;
 Instead of listing acronyms, automatically markup acronyms given in the &lt;acronyms&gt; XML file in the specified data modules.
 Occurrences of the acronym term will be replaced in text with the `acronym` element in the list.

+-i
+Markup acronyms in interactive mode.
+If the specified acronyms list contains multiple definitions for a given acronym term, the tool will prompt the user with the context in which the acronym is used and present a list of the definitions for them to choose from.

+When not in interactive mode, the first definition found will be used.

 -o &lt;file&gt;
 Output to &lt;file&gt; instead of stdout.
 When used with the -m option, output to &lt;file&gt; instead of overwriting the existing file.